takaratruong/gait_modeling/README.md

 # Gait Modeling
+Status: Under heavy development
-Training walking policies robust to perturbations.
+Training walking policies robust to perturbations in mujoco.
 2 models are included: 2dwalker and humanoid.